jchiros/video_game_sales/README.md

 # video_game_sales
 An analysis for video games created in 1977-2020.
+SQL was used for analysis.

 Explored the top 400 best-selling video games created between 1977 and 2020.
 We'll compare a dataset on game sales with critic and user reviews to determine whether or not video games have improved as the gaming market has grown.